alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

 New documents
 =============

-See :ref:`documentation style <concepts-documentation-style>` for a list of things to watch out for
+See :ref:`documentation style <concepts-doc-style>` for a list of things to watch out for

 #.
 Put a :doc:`comment <usage/restructuredtext/basics>` at the top
    of the :ref:`.rst file <tools-restructured-text>`, to note the